vookimedlo/alfred-github-repositories/README.md

 - `personalToken` is your Github Personal Token created in your [user settings][3].
 If you want to show your private repositories, not just the public ones, select the `repo scope` during the personal token generation.

 Optional settings:
+- `keyword` contains the main workflow keyword, which is used to start this workflow.
+By default, it's set to `repos`,
 - `showStarStats` instructs to show the Stars count for the given repository.
-By default, set to `true`,
+By default, it's set to `true`,
 - `showForkStats` instructs to show the Forks count for the given repository.
-By default, set to `true`,
+By default, it's set to `true`,
 - `starPictogram` is a unicode pictogram for showing a Star count statistics.
-By default, set to `🎖`,
+By default, it's set to `🎖`,
 - `forkPictogram` is a unicode pictogram for showing a Star count statistics.
-By default, set to `ᛘ`.
+By default, it's set to `ᛘ`.

 ![alfred-github-repositories-submenu-stats](doc/images/alfred-repos-submenu-stats.png?raw=true "")